 All our pilots highly experienced and are in full time employment in the aviation industry, and therefore only fly for the team on a part time basis.

-Because of this, we have a pool of seven pilots in the team, with in excess of 60,000 hours between them.
+Because of this, we have a pool of several pilots in the team, with in excess of 60,000 hours among them.
 They all of have aviation in their blood and are amongst “the best of the best” in the sport of aerobatics in South Africa and we are proud of each and every one of them.

 One of the modern day pioneers of airshow display flying in South Africa, Dennis is a South African Airways Airbus A340 Senior Captain (retired) with in excess of 26000 flying hours, of which over 3500 is on the Pitts Special alone.
 He has been the owner and operator of the Team since 1985, and represented South Africa in the first Advanced World aerobatic championships in 1995, obtaining South African National colours.
 Although technically retired from the airline business, with his passionate involvement in the aviation sector, he still works as an airline training captain, plowing back his wealth of experience into the airline industry.

-A South African Airways A340 pilot, with over 13500 flying hours.
-He served in the South African Air Force as a fighter Pilot flying the Aeromacchi MB326(Impala) and the Cheetah.
+With over 13500 flying hours, ‘Solly’ served in the South African Air Force as a fighter Pilot flying the Aermacchi MB-326(Impala) and the Cheetah.
 He was the 8 Squadron Impala display pilot in 1993 and a 2 Squadron Cheetah display pilot during 1995 and 1996.
+He is currently a captain on the Boeing 737 at FlySafair.

 A twice South African National Aerobatic Champion, he holds multiple other aviation awards including being seven times South African National Rally Flying Champion, and a record three Aeroclub of South Africa Pilot of the year awards.